-What is a renewable energy?
+What is renewable energy?

 Renewable energies are opposed to so-called fossil energies, whose stocks are limited and non-renewable on a human timescale.
 We are talking about oil, coal or natural gas, for example.
-Renewable energies, on the other hand, are produced from natural sources that are unlimited on the human time scale, such as the sun’s rays or the wind.
+Renewable energies, on the other hand, are produced from natural sources that are unlimited on the human time scale, such as the sun’s rays or wind.

-In common parlance, renewable energy is often referred to as “green energy” or “clean energy” because of its low environmental impact.
+In common parlance, renewable energy is often referred to as ‘green energy’ or ‘clean energy’ because of its low environmental impact.
 In fact, their exploitation generates very little waste and polluting emissions and their energy power is much lower than that of non-renewable energies.
 This is what makes them an important and key element in strategies to combat global warming.

 What are the different types of renewable energies?

-In general, renewable energies come from two major natural sources: the sun and the earth.
+In general, renewable energies come from two main natural sources: the sun and the earth.
 From 2,000 metres above sea level to 2,000 metres underground, from the sky to the depths, there are different types of renewable energies.

 Wind energy

-energia renovable2The ancestors of wind turbines are windmills.
+The ancestors of wind turbines are windmills.
 Wind turbines produce energy from the movement of air masses.
-They harness the kinetic energy of the wind.
+They use the kinetic energy of the wind.
 The wind solution is currently the most widely used in Europe.

 Wind turbines can be installed on land.
 These are so-called onshore wind turbines.
 These are technically the easiest to imagine.
 Even if the space that can be reserved for them could be quickly exhausted.
 And the most efficient could be wind turbines installed at sea, which are called offshore wind turbines.